dariomelconian/Western-AI-DataQuest/README.md

 # Western-AI-DataQuest

+## Project completed by Dario Melconian and Bryce Chevallier.

 ## **THE CHALLENGE:**

 Brescia Norton Hotel is a renowned luxury five-star hotel with a history spanning over six decades.
 However, in recent times, the hotel has faced several challenges, with one of the most significant being the increasing number of booking cancellations.